-We recognise that pupils learn at different rates and that there are many factors affecting achievement, including ability, emotional state, age and maturity.
+We recognise that pupils learn at different rates and that there are many factors affecting achievement, including ability, emotional state, possible trauma, age and maturity.
 We believe that many pupils, at some time in their school career, may experience difficulties which affect their learning, and we recognise that these may be long or short term.

-At Green Lane Primary School we aim to identify these needs as they arise and provide teaching and learning contexts which enable every child to achieve to his or her full potential.
+At Green Lane Primary School, we aim to identify these needs as they arise and provide teaching and learning contexts which enable every child to achieve to his or her full potential.

-Green Lane Primary School sees the inclusion of children identified as having Special Educational Needs as an equal opportunities issue, and we will also aim to model inclusion in our staffing policies, relationships with parents/carers and the community.
-We are trying to move from an SEN approach that locates a problem with the child to looking at what adjustments or additional provision we need to make for specific children.
-The development and monitoring of the School's work on Inclusion will be undertaken by the Inclusion Manager, SENCO, EMA teacher, DSP Manager and SMT, who meet regularly.
+Green Lane Primary School sees the inclusion of children identified as having Special Educational Needs as an equal opportunities issue, and we will also aim to model inclusion in all our staffing policies, relationships with parents/carers and the community.
+We have moved from a SEND approach that locates a problem with the child to looking at what adjustments or additional provision we need to make for specific children to enable them to succeed.

+The development and monitoring of the school's work on Inclusion will be undertaken by the Inclusion Manager, SENCO, RP Lead Teacher and SLT, who meet regularly.

-The role of Inclusion Manager is being undertaken by Mrs Lorraine Lee and the SENCO is Mrs Ruth Drake, taking the lead roles in relation to inclusion, and report to the SMT on issues in this area.
+The role of Inclusion Manager is being undertaken by Lorraine Lee and the SENCO is Ruth Drake, taking the lead roles in relation to inclusion, and reporting to the SLT on issues in this area.

-The SEN Governor is Michelle Singh.
+The SEN Governor is Tammy Gore.